cauliyang/academic/content/en/post/guide-build-cpp-development-env-with-htslib/index.md

 ## 1. Config Compile Environment

-I am preparing to develop a tool using _C++_ in the Linux and Macos environments.
+I am preparing to develop a tool using _C++_ in the Linux and macOS environments.
 Usually, I do not have root rights to download dependencies for C++ using `apt-get install -y denpendencies` directly in _Ubuntu_.
 However, I usually feel frustrated when the dependency chain is complicated.
 That means I need to download and compile every library I use.
 This may cost you one night or even one week. **[Conda]** is a package manager mainly used in _the data science_ domain.
 So far, **Conda** provides some other language dependencies, for instance _C++_, _Rust_ and _R_ as well.
 For concrete package support, you can go through the [Conda cloud].
 The package name in [Conda cloud] may change at any time.
 You may need to search for "real name" in Conda Cloud before installation.
 Hence, **Conda** can be regarded as a tool used to install dependencies for _C++_, especially in **the bioinformatics domain**.
 However, I must say that nowadays, there are several solutions for managing _C++_ dependencies like [Vcpkg], [Conan], [CPM], etc. I use [CPM] as an alternative choice.

 ### 1.1 Install GCC or Clang

 When it comes to the compilation environment, it is important to install a compiler, and [GCC] or [Clang] may be your choices.
 In general, Linux systems will ship with GCC, but the version may be low (4.9).
 That will not allow you to use the latest features of _C++_.
 In the meantime, you do not have root access yet.
 But you can use [Conda] to install any version of GCC or Clang by running `conda install -c conda-forge gcc` or `conda install -c conda-forge clang`.
-Keep in mind that you should search for gcc or clang in [conda cloud] first before installation in order to install the proper version.
+Keep in mind that you should search for GCC or clang in [Conda cloud] first before installation in order to install the proper version.

 After installation, Conda may set three significant variables for you: `CFLAGS`, `CXXFLAGS,` and `LDFLAGS`.
 You can check that by using `echo $CFLAGS`.
 You need to set that in your `~/.bashrc` or `~/.zshrc` if you do not find that.
 Here are examples: